elamaran619/amazon-quicksight-user-guide/doc_source/adding-a-title-and-description.md

 ## Delete a Title or Description<a name="delete-a-title-or-description"></a>

 To remove a title, choose **Add** in the application bar and then choose **Remove title**\.
-Alternately, to remove the title, you can select the title and then choose the delete icon\.
+Alternatively, to remove the title, you can select the title and then choose the delete icon\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/remove-title.png)

 To remove a description, choose **Add** in the application bar and then choose **Remove description**\.
-Alternately, to remove the description, you can select the description and then choose the delete icon\.
+Alternatively, to remove the description, you can select the description and then choose the delete icon\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/remove-description.png)